LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-19-Automate-Infrastructure-With-IaC-using-Terraform-4-Terraform-Cloud/README.md

 AWS Console → EC2 → AMIs → select owned AMIs → Deregister
 AWS Console → EC2 → Snapshots → delete associated snapshots
 ```
+## Conclusion

+This project completes the Terraform maturity progression that started with flat `.tf` files in Project 16, through a full multi-tier architecture in Project 17, module refactoring in Project 18, and now remote execution and team workflows in Project 19.
+The shift to Terraform Cloud moves infrastructure management from a local machine dependency to a centralised, auditable system where every plan and apply is logged, state is managed remotely, and runs are triggered automatically from version control.

+Packer solves a real limitation of the userdata script approach scripts run at boot every time an instance launches, adding startup latency and creating a window where the instance is live but not yet configured.
+Baked AMIs eliminate that window entirely.
+Ansible bridges the gap between what Packer can pre-install and what can only be known at runtime, keeping configuration flexible without sacrificing repeatability.

+The combination of Terraform Cloud for provisioning, Packer for image builds, and Ansible for configuration management reflects how production DevOps teams actually manage infrastructure at scale.